Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Authenticity and Traceability

 There is also a substantial body of work focused on the traceability and analysis of environmental conditions to enhance the production and quality of crops such as rice, wheat, and maize, leveraging SHAP or LIME to identify the most influential features utilized by the models in performing the given tasks. \cite{nr135} proposed an ML model for crop prediction, integrating Genetic Algorithms for hyperparameter optimization and RF for classification, while applying XAI techniques such as LIME and SHAP to enhance classifier interpretability---ultimately supporting farmers in optimizing agricultural planning, reducing crop losses, and improving productivity. \cite{nr139} presented ML models for crop classification and yield prediction, leveraging XAI techniques such as LIME and Feature Importance to enhance model interpretability.
 Similarly, \cite{nr178} aimed to provide accurate crop yield predictions by using generative algorithms to optimize a DNN, and employed LIME to explain the model’s outputs. \cite{nr190} proposed a method for selecting optimal crops based on environmental and soil conditions, utilizing Radial Basis Functions and SHAP. \cite{nr146} introduced XAI-CROP, an ML-based crop recommendation system improved by including LIME to explain predictions, designed to assist farmers in selecting optimal crops by analyzing soil characteristics, historical crop performance, and weather patterns.
-A similar tool was developed by \cite{nr145}, who employed various ML models to recommend optimal crops for specific regions, analyzing the results using LIME and SHAP. \cite{nr161} aimed to enhance the interpretability of AI-driven crop yield predictions by integrating saliency maps and SHAP analysis into KNN models. \cite{nr157} leveraged an XGBoost model combined with SHAP values to map and understand the influence of weather and soil variables on wheat yield in Eastern Australia. \cite{nr173} introduced ML-based regression methods along with XAI techniques---SHAP and LIME---to predict crop yields and assess the impact of climate change on agriculture.
+A similar tool was developed by \cite{nr145}, who employed various ML models to recommend optimal crops for specific regions, analyzing the results using LIME and SHAP. \cite{nr161} aimed to enhance the interpretability of AI-driven crop yield predictions by integrating saliency maps and SHAP analysis into KNN models. \cite{nr157} leveraged an XGBoost model combined with SHAP values to map and understand the influence of weather and soil variables on wheat yield in Eastern Australia. \cite{nr204} also introduced a tool for predicting subsurface nutrient levels, specifically nitrogen, potassium, and phosphorus, in cabbage cultivation by using plant growth characteristics to train an NN and explaining the obtained results with SHAP and LIME. \cite{nr173} introduced ML-based regression methods along with XAI techniques---SHAP and LIME---to predict crop yields and assess the impact of climate change on agriculture.